agdturner/mxg/README.md

     - Additonal spaces are removed.
     - Numbers may format differently, for example `2.25E16` appears as `22500000000000000`.

-### Version 0.2
-- This is not yet ready for testing...

 ## Development RoadMap
 - Development is currently in an alpha phase...
 - Beta testing will follow...
+- Version 0.3 Sprint (focussing on priorities to 2024-03-21)
+  - Make all details of [Acetyl_O2_associationEx.xml](https://agdturner.github.io/mxg-pwa/data/examples/AcetylO2/Acetyl_O2_associationEx.xml) editable
+  - Test loading of other XML files.
+  - Allow users to add molecules and reactions from scratch and use an existing XML file as a template.
 - Version 0.2 Sprint (focussing on priorities to 2024-03-07)
-  - Version 0.2 will build on Version 0.1
+  - Version 0.2 builds on Version 0.1
   - Prioritised enhancements:
 1. Display all [Acetyl_O2_associationEx.xml](https://agdturner.github.io/mxg-pwa/data/examples/AcetylO2/Acetyl_O2_associationEx.xml) details in HTML
   - Include details not exposed already in Molecules and Reactions tables.
     - No need to include atoms or bonds for molecules.
   - Create tables for: Conditions, Model Parameters, and Control.
 2. Make all details editable.
-- Version 0.3 Sprint (due by 2024-03-21)
-  - Test loading of other XML files.
-  - Allow users to add molecules and reactions from scratch and use an existing XML file as a template.

 ## Developer Guide